AmberRoseCodes/Group6-biocomputing/README.md

 git clone git@github.com:AndrewCRMartin/biocomp2.git
 cd biocomp2
 git remote rm origin
-git remote add origin git@github.com:JohnSmith/BBKProject.git git push -u origin master
+git remote add origin git@github.com:AmberRoseCodes/Group6-biocomputing.git git push -u origin master
 ```

-You have now created your own repository which is a copy of this
+You have now created your own repository which is a copy of our project and
-skeleton project and synchronized it with your own GitHub.
+synchronized it with your own GitHub.

 You can now all clone the repository to your own machines or unix
 accounts and edit the code.
 Don't forget to commit and push your